Azure/blobxfer/docs/01-installation.md

 Please install at least Python 3.5 or later to avoid requiring a compiler.
 If you must use Python 2.7, you can download the necessary development headers and compiler [from Microsoft](http://aka.ms/vcpython27).
+It is strongly recommended to use a 64-bit interpreter.

 #### Windows Subsystem for Linux
 Please follow the same instructions for the Linux distribution installed.